 According to historical files maintained by Centennial Parklands, white ant infestation of the Residence continued to be a problem in the 1950s and following an inspection in 1954, the whole of the top section of the roof over the dining room (described as a ‘pole plate’ roof), including the wall and pole plates, ceiling joists, hips, creepers, rafters and sarking were treated. he original roof was reslated in 1964, and again in 1999 following a severe hailstorm.

 The Superintendents Residence was occupied by more than just Park Superintendents.

 Gardeners, labourers, foremen and Park rangers lived there from time to time.
 From 1993 to 1995 it was occupied by Park Administration.
 Conservation works began in 2001 to protect the building’s significant heritage features before it was opened to the public for the first time.

 The building then acted as the Parklands' Visitor Information Centre until the establishment of the new visitor information counter adjacent to the Centennial Parklands Restaurant.

-Today the residence is used primarily as a temporary exhibition space while the Trust plans an adaptive reuse strategy to ensure this historic building is maintained for generations to come.
+Today the residence is used primarily as a wedding and event space and the Parklands is committed to ensuring that this historic building is maintained for generations to come.